ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `action`: Resource agents should advertise each action they support, including all mandatory actions, with an `action` element.
+    - `name` attribute (required): This is a unique identifier for the action as described in **Resource Agent Actions**.
+There may be multiple `action` entries with the same name and different values for other attributes (for example, to recommend different timeout and interval values for status actions of different depths).
-    - `timeout`: This is a hint to RMs and other tools that every resource instance of this resource type should specify a timeout equal to or greater than this value.
+    - `timeout` attribute (required): This is a hint to RMs and other tools that every resource instance of this resource type should specify a timeout equal to or greater than this value (when used with any other attribute values specified in this entry).
+    - `interval` attribute (optional): This is a hint to RMs and other tools that every resource instance of this resource type should repeat this action at intervals equal to this value (when used with any other attribute values specified in this entry).
+    - `depth` attribute (optional): This is a hint to RMs and other tools that this action of the resource agent utilizes the depth parameter with this value, as described in **Resource Agent Actions**.

 ## Contributors